carine-h/carine-h.github.io/posts/blog_5.md

-# Air Wars: The Fight for Media??
+# Air Wars: Presidential Campaign Ads
 Every presidential election, *millions* of dollars are spent on campaign ads, whether that be on TV, the radio, social media, or elsewhere.
 Campaigns use all of these forms of media to meet voters where they're at and persuade them from the comfort of their own homes or on their own social media feeds to 1) vote and 2) vote for their candidate.

 Today I'll be taking a general look at the use of ads over different elections, their purpose, their location, and the money spent on them.
 I ask the following questions: